ServiceObjects/email-validation-3/email-validation-3-dot-net/SOAP/readme.md

 ```
 // 1 Instantiate the service wrapper
-ValidateEmailAddressValidation validateEmailAddressValidation = new ValidateEmailAddressValidation(true);
+ValidateEmailAddressValidation validateEmailAddressValidation = new ValidateEmailAddressValidation(IsLive);

 // 2 Provide your input data
 //  Required fields: